gitHiele/purify-s-engine/README.md

 ## Features:
 * "Remove AI Overview": Finds the AI overview element on the search results page and deletes it.
-* "Display Web Results": Redirects the search to the "Web" tab using the parameter &udp=14.
+* "Display Web Results": Redirects the search to the "Web" tab using the parameter "&udp=14".
 * "Both": Does both of the above.

-## To do/add:
-* Upload in Chrome Webstore (In progress)
-* Change the placeholder icon to something better :D
-* Add compatibility to Firefox Browsers

 ## Installation:
 Right now the only way to add this extension to chrome is to;